 Our liability for policy benefit reserves decreased to \$61.1 billion at December 31, 2022 compared to \$65.5 billion at December 31, 2021.
 The decrease in policy benefit reserves is due to additional in-force policy reserves being ceded to third party reinsurers during 2022 as well as funds returned to policyholders being in excess of net deposits and interest and index credits credited to policyholders during 2022.
-Substantially all of our annuity products have a surrender charge feature designed to reduce the risk of early withdrawal or surrender of the policies and to compensate us for our costs if policies are withdrawn early.
-Our lifetime income benefit rider also reduces the risk of early withdrawal or surrender of the policies as it provides an additional liquidity option to policyholders as the policyholder can elect to receive guaranteed payments for life from their contract without requiring them to annuitize their contract value and the rider is not transferable to other contracts.
+Substantially all of our annuity products have a surrender charge feature designed to reduce the risk of early withdrawal or surrender of the policies are withdrawn early.
+Our lifetime income benefit rider also reduces the risk of early withdrawal or surrender to receive guaranteed payments for life from their contract without requiring them to annuitize their contract value and the rider is not transferable to other contracts.
 Notwithstanding these policy features, the withdrawal rates of policyholder funds may be affected by changes in interest rates and other factors.